-The assignment of right to file the application, rights arising from the application, right on patent or petty patent may be either in whole or in part the consequence of an assignment-license agreement, a change of status of the applicant or right holder, as well as inheritance, court or an administrative decision.
+The assignment of the right to file the application, rights arising from the application, right on patent or petty patent may be either in whole or in part the consequence of an assignment-license agreement, a change of status of the applicant or right holder, as well as inheritance, court or an administrative decision.

-A patent or petty patent shall be obtained on publication of the mention of its grant in the Official Gazette issued by the competent authority and shall have effect as of the filing date of the application.
+A patent or petty patent shall be obtained on publication of the mention of its grant in the Official Gazette issued by the competent authority and shall effect as of the filing date of the application.

 The difference between a patent and a petty patent lies in the following: (i) the subject matter of an invention protected by a patent may be a product, a process, use of a product or use of a process.
-The subject matter of an invention protected by a petty patent can exclusively be a solution relating to the structure of a product or the layout of its components, (ii) the duration period: the term of patent shall be 20 years from the filing date of the application, while the term of petty patent shall be 10 years from the filing date of the application, (iii) the grant procedure: a petty patent application will not be published, a search report will not be drawn up and the subject matter of the invention claimed in the application shall not be examined as to novelty, inventive step or susceptibility to industrial application.
+The subject matter of an invention protected by a petty patent can exclusively be a solution relating to the structure of a product or the layout of its components, (ii) the duration period: the term of patent shall be 20 years from the filing date of the application, while the term of the petty patent shall be 10 years from the filing date of the application, (iii) the grant procedure: a petty patent application will not be published, a search report will not be drawn up and the subject matter of the invention claimed in the application shall not be examined as to novelty, inventive step or susceptibility to industrial application.

-This field of Intellectual property is regulated by The Law on Trademarks (“Official Gazette RS”, No. 104/2009, 10/2013 i 44/2018 - hereinafter referred to as: the „ Trademarks Law“), Regulation on the content of the registers of trademark applications and registered trademarks, of the requests that are filed in the procedure of trademark registration and data which are published in the official gazette of the competent authority ( “Official gazette of the Republic of Serbia” , No. 43/2010 and 44/2018), International classification of goods and services (Nice Agreement), International classification of the figurative elements of Marks (Vienna Agreement), Madrid Agreement on the International Registration of Trademarks, Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks, Nairobi Treaty on the Protection of the Olympic Symbol, Trademark Law Treaty, Singapore Treaty on the Law of Trademarks, Methodology of Intellectual Property Office Procedure for the grant of Trademarks and for the Procedure Concerning the Registered Trademarks.
+This field of Intellectual property is regulated by The Law on Trademarks (“Official Gazette RS”, No. 6/2020 – hereinafter referred to as: the „ Trademarks Law“), Regulation on the content of the registers of trademark applications and registered trademarks, of the requests that are filed in the procedure of trademark registration and data which are published in the official gazette of the competent authority ( “Official gazette of the Republic of Serbia” , No. 43/2010 and 44/2018), International classification of goods and services (Nice Agreement), International classification of the figurative elements of Marks (Vienna Agreement), Madrid Agreement on the International Registration of Trademarks, Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks, Nairobi Treaty on the Protection of the Olympic Symbol, Trademark Law Treaty, Singapore Treaty on the Law of Trademarks, Methodology of Intellectual Property Office Procedure for the grant of Trademarks and for the Procedure Concerning the Registered Trademarks.

-Any unauthorized use of a registered trademark or the sign applied for registration by any economic operator within the meaning of the above stated shall constitute an infringement of right.
+Any unauthorized use of a registered trademark or the sign applied for registration by any economic operator within the meaning of the above stated shall constitute an infringement of a right.

 A trademark and/or any rights arising from the application may be assigned to another person in respect to some or all the goods or services that are registered or applied for.
 The assignment of a trademark and/or rights arising from the application may be the consequence of an assignment-license agreement, a change of status of the trademark holder and/or the applicant, or a court or administrative decision.

-Trademark is acquired when it is entered in the Trademark Register; it is valid for 10 years from the filing date and could be renewed unlimitedly.
+Trademark is acquired when it is entered in the Trademark Register, it is valid for 10 years from the filing date and could be renewed unlimitedly.

-This field of Intellectual property is regulated by Law on Legal Protection of Industrial Design (“Official Gazette of the Republic of Serbia”, No. 104/2009, 45/2015 i 44/2018), Regulations on the content of the register of applications and register of industrial designs, content of requests filed in the procedure for the grant and protection of rights on industrial designs and data published in the official gazette of the competent body ( “Official Gazette of the Republic of Serbia”, No 43/10 and 44/2018), The Hague Agreement Concerning the International Deposit of Industrial Designs (of 29 November, 1960), The Geneva Act (of July 2, 1999), and The Locarno Agreement Establishing an International Classification for Industrial Designs (of 8 October, 1968).
+This field of Intellectual property is regulated by Law on Legal Protection of Industrial Design (“Official Gazette of the Republic of Serbia”, No. 104/2009, 45/2015 i 44/2018), Regulations on the content of the register of applications and register of industrial designs, the content of requests filed in the procedure for the grant and protection of rights on industrial designs and data published in the official gazette of the competent body ( “Official Gazette of the Republic of Serbia”, No 43/10 and 44/2018), The Hague Agreement Concerning the International Deposit of Industrial Designs (of 29 November 1960), The Geneva Act (of 2 July 1999), and The Locarno Agreement Establishing an International Classification for Industrial Designs (of 8 October 1968).

-Industrial design shall mean three-dimensional or two-dimensional appearance of the entire product or a part thereof, defined by its features, in particular the lines, contours, colors, shape, texture and/or materials of the product itself or its ornamentation, as well as their combination.
+An industrial design shall mean the three-dimensional or two-dimensional appearance of the entire product or a part thereof, defined by its features, in particular the lines, contours, colors, shape, texture and/or materials of the product itself or its ornamentation, as well as their combination.
 A product shall mean any industrial or handicraft item, including, inter alia, parts intended to be assembled into a complex product, packaging, get-up, graphic symbols and typographic typefaces, but excluding computer programs.
 A complex product shall mean a product which is composed of multiple components which can be replaced, and which permit disassembly and reassembly of the product.

-Industrial design applied to or incorporated in a product which constitutes a component part of a complex product shall be considered to be new and to have individual character, only if: (i) the component part incorporated in the complex product remains visible during regular use of such complex product; and (ii) visible features of the component part themselves meet the requirements concerning novelty and individual character.
+The industrial design applied to or incorporated in a product which constitutes a component part of a complex product shall be considered to be new and to have individual character, only if: (i) the component part incorporated in the complex product remains visible during regular use of such complex product; and (ii) visible features of the component part themselves meet the requirements concerning novelty and individual character.

 The industrial design right shall be acquired by entering into the Industrial Design Register and shall last for a period of 5 years from the filing date to the competent authority.
 Industrial design protection may be renewed for periods of 5 years each, up to a total term of 25 years from the date of filing of the application.